mbolivar-nordic/zephyr/doc/reference/power_management/index.rst

 Power Management
 ################

-Zephyr RTOS power management subsystem provides several means for a system integrator to implement power management support that can take full advantage of the power saving features of SOCs.
+The power management subsystem provides several means for a system integrator to implement power management support that can take full advantage of the power saving features of SOCs.